-The Raspian operating system distribution comes with the gcc compiler and most required libraries preinstalled.
+The Raspbian operating system distribution comes with the gcc compiler and most required libraries pre-installed.
 If you use a different operating system version, you might need to install a suitable compiler and/or additional libraries.

-1.1 If operating system is already installed.
+1.1 If operating system, other than Raspbian, is already installed.